Parallel computation¶

 Due to this, his/her jobs are only run when the HPC cluster has a low workload and activates the so-called ‘bonus queue’ (UPPMAX) or generally have to wait for their priority to go up again.

-- Your colleague has done a benchmark and concluded the plot below.
+Your colleague has also done the exercises in this session and decided to measure the same features of her code.
+Below you can see the plots produced by this benchmark.
 What seemed to be the percentage of his/her code that could be run in parallel?

 Answer